- Docente: Luisa Lugli

 Readings/Bibliography

-All articles are available online through the University of Bologna library portal.
+All articles will be available online through the University of Bologna library portal.

 To download them remotely from a personal computer when not connected to the UniBo Wi-Fi network, it is necessary to access them via the UniBo proxy service: